brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       This is when we will begin to use the IB action function, checkValue.

-      Our goal is to check if the randomNumber we generated is equal to the number of the slider, and if the number matches, we will have a label that says "Bullseye!"
+      Our goal is to check if the randomNumber we generated is equal to the number of the slider, and if the number matches, we will have a label that says `Bullseye!`

-      *I will begin to write in pseudocode, because you have all the knowledge you need to write this :) Practice makes progress!*
+      I will begin to write in pseudocode, because you have all the knowledge you need to write this :) Practice makes progress!
   - type: cbs
     codeblock:
       code: |-